captcha-com/symfony-captcha-bundle/README.md

 ## Questions?

 If you encounter bugs, implementation issues, a usage scenario you would like to discuss, or you have any questions, please contact [BotDetect CAPTCHA Support](http://captcha.com/support).

+# How to install with Composer

+Simply run composer require carlos-mg89/symfony-captcha-bundle